hyperchomp/prgl/README.md

 https://github.com/user-attachments/assets/2dea8636-c0ae-4bc7-9748-15f0225971ee

-prgl is a code driven framework for making 3D games in a retro style similar to games made in the 80s and 90s, built from the ground up to natively render clean, chunky pixelated 3D graphics to modern displays.
+prgl is a code driven framework for making 3D games in a retro style similar to games made in the early 90s, built from the ground up to natively render clean, chunky pixelated 3D graphics to modern displays.

 ## Licensing